 The data protection officer is responsible for overseeing data protection within the school.
 If you have any queries regarding data protection please contact our School Business Manager, Diana Armstrong.

 The General Data Protection Regulation (GDPR) is a regulation within EU law on data protection and privacy.
 At the William Hogarth School, we hold a range of personal data on our children.
 Privacy Notice.
 We will not give information about you to anyone outside the school without your consent unless the law and our rules permit it.
 We are required by law to pass some of your information to the Local Authority (LA), and the Department for Education.
-For further information please speak with the School Office or contact the Local Authority Information Governance Team, Legal Services, Civic Centre, Hounslow, TW3 4DN or London Borough of Hounslow Education Privacy Notice
+For further information please speak with the School Office or contact the Local Authority Information Governance Team, Legal Services, Hounslow House, Hounslow, TW3 3EB or London Borough of Hounslow Education Privacy Notice